CORRECTED-Japan's Takata expresses condolences to victims of faulty air bags

 (Corrects headline and first paragraph to expresses condolences, not apologises, changes slug)

-TOKYO, June 27 Japanese auto parts maker Takata Corp expressed condolences on Tuesday to victims of its faulty air bags linked to at least 16 deaths and 180 injuries around the world.
+TOKYO, June 27 (Reuters) - Japanese auto parts maker Takata Corp expressed condolences on Tuesday to victims of its faulty air bags linked to at least 16 deaths and 180 injuries around the world.

 Executives offered the apology at the firm's last annual shareholder meeting as a listed company.